xzx0554/Point2Tree/README.md

 ### Step 4: Simulation Execution

 Run `simulate.py` with these configurable options:
-• Multi-threading support: Set the number of parallel processes per device
+- ​**​Multi-threading support​**​: Set the number of parallel processes per device
-• Multi-GPU support: Configure the number of GPUs to utilize
+- ​**​Multi-GPU support​**​: Configure the number of GPUs to utilize
-• Progress notifications: Enable and configure notification settings as needed
+- ​**​Progress notifications​**​: Enable and configure notification settings as needed

 For optimal performance: